The best life insurance companies for non-U.S. citizens

 • Term life not available in New York

-Lincoln Financial offers affordable prices and robust coverage to just about every U.S. permanent resident, including green card holders.
+Our analysis found that Lincoln Financial offers affordable prices and robust coverage to just about every U.S. permanent resident, including green card holders.
+Although many companies will insure green card holders, Lincoln Financial has some of the fewest stipulations, which can make qualifying for coverage easier.

-If you’re a non-permanent resident, however, you will want to consider other options.
+If you’re a non-permanent resident, however, we suggest you consider other options.
 Lincoln Financial doesn’t extend life insurance coverage to visa holders.

 award icon